 Marin forsøpling i Europa

-Sammen med danske DCEA og Aalborg Universitet, har SALTs Vilma Havas gjennomgått den vitenskapelige diskusjonen om marin forsøpling i Europa, med særlig fokus på de to nordiske landene Danmark og Norge.
+Sammen med danske DCEA og Aalborg Universitet, har SALTs Vilma Havas gjennomgått den vitenskapelige diskusjonen om marin forsøpling i Europa, med særlig fokus på Danmark og Norge.

 Plastforsøpling i havet har i vitenskapelig litteratur vært pekt på som en miljøtrussel så langt tilbake som i 1956.
 Allerede under Ra ekspedisjonen på 60-tallet rapporterte Thor Heyerdahl om funn av marint plastavfall.
 Femti år senere er den marine forsøplingen fortsatt et tema som opptar forskere, og som gjenstår å løse.
 De siste fem årene har forskningen på marin forsøpling skutt fart, men fortsatt finnes det store kunnskapshull.